JamesTheGiblet/Bio-Driven-Backend-Design/README.md

     Autonomous policy engines adjust Hormonal Signals dynamically in response to system feedback from the Neurotransmitter Network.

 4. Implementation Strategies
+For specific technologies and approaches, refer to [Implementation Strategies](./docs/implementation-strategies.md).

 4.1 Core System Components